Nature, Nurture, Knowledge

 We want our children to think like engineers, to find creative solutions to real life problems.
 Our Tinkering Tuesdays provide exciting experiences for children to become engineers, engaging in the process of designing, building, testing, evaluating and improving.
 Many of the projects consider our impact on the natural world, finding solutions to ecological problems.
 It is fundamental that children can communicate their ideas and work in a team.
 By working alongside professionals, children make connections between their learning and future aspirations, often challenging gender stereotypes.

 “A child who sings is a happy child” Elder Enrique Falabella

-We want children to think like musicians.
-We believe that music brings communities and cultures together.
+We want children to think like Musicians.
+We believe that music brings communities together.
 By exposing children to a wide range of musical genres we foster a love of music and sound.
-Though exciting opportunities, such as the Makaton choir and Music space therapy, all children feel valued and free to express themselves.
-Singing assemblies bring the school family together, challenging children with new vocabulary through adventurous and varied song choices.
+Through Charanga Music lessons and Music in the environment, all children feel valued and free to express themselves.
 Children will explore different instruments, recreating sounds from nature.
 We will expose children to emotional connections that music can provide.

 “We are not makers of History.
 We are made by History.”
 Martin Luther King JR